bekkopen/databasekurs/mongodb/exercises/advanced.md

     _[Unwind](http://docs.mongodb.org/manual/reference/operator/aggregation/unwind/) might help unwind this one!_

 5. ### Profiling
   There are a lot of tools to help you measure how MongoDB is performing.
-This will be an overview of some of the most helpful techinques.
+This will help as an overview of some of the most helpful techinques.

   #### Set profiling level
     By default the [profiling](http://docs.mongodb.org/manual/reference/method/db.setProfilingLevel/) is turned off.
 When developing however, it can be smart to enable profiling of all queries.
 The performance of and all queries are then stored in a profiling collection `db.system.profile`.
 Set the profiling level to profile all operations.